Barronk99/milestone1-exclusivesuits/TESTING.md

     * a) The websites 'Contact Us' section features an equiry form where users can also include a message for any specific information they would like answered.

 6. As a potential client I want to know more about the company and what their goal is
-    * a) The about us page features a section about the company history and their goal.
+    * a) The about us page features a section about the company history and their goals.
-    * b) The about us page also features a section about the CEO and insight to his work which is a reflection on the company.
+    * b) The about us page also features a section about the CEO and an insight into his work which is a reflection on the company.

 7. As a potential client I want to see the process I will go through to have my suit tailored
     * a) The Xclusive Experience page has a short, concise and informative video demonstrating the process of having a suit tailored with Xclusive Suits.